jasynmarais/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+An Event Listener is a function that the browser executes when an event occurs.
+The event listeners are just like event handlers, except that you can assign as many event listeners as you like to a particular event on particular element.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?